electrogon/ElectrOS/README.md

 to run ElectrOS run the main.py file located in the main directory

-NOTE: After ELectrOS 1.0 beta will be released, Raspberry Pi image files with ElectrOS pre-installed will be available
+NOTE: After ElectrOS 1.0 beta will be released, Raspberry Pi image files with ElectrOS pre-installed will be available